vidister/gimp-web/content/about/meta/to-do/index.md

 ## Download Page Auto-Detect OS

 The general consensus is that everyone likes the auto-detection of OS.
-I'll have a deeper look at a good way to do this (hopefully without having to link in all of jquery as dependency).
+I'll have a deeper look at a good way to do this (hopefully without having to link in all of jquery as a dependency).

 I'm going to start by styling the page assuming no scripts at all, then progressively enhance it to auto-detect and display.